Eugene, Oregon at a Glance Guide

-From Eugene, it’s a little over an hour’s drive to the coast and a little over 1.5 hours to the Cascades.
-Lush old-growth rainforest and scenic rivers can be found in the foothills of both mountain ranges, and the coast is home to many small lakes and the largest expanse of coastal sand dunes in North America.
+Lush old-growth rainforest and scenic rivers can be found in the foothills of both the Coastal and Cascades mountain ranges, and the coast is home to many small lakes and the largest expanse of coastal sand dunes in North America.
 The Southern Willamette Valley is renowned for its wineries, many of which are just a short drive north or south and to the west from Eugene.
 Portland is a two-hour drive to the north along I-5, while the California border is a 3.5 hour drive to the south.

 Eugene, Oregon climate and average weather

 Eugene lies in the Marine West Coast climate zone, which translates to relatively mild average weather for most of the year with hot-ish temperatures and dry weather in the summer.
 We’re not going to lie – it does rain, particularly in the late fall and winter months, adding up to 47 inches on the year.

 Temperatures in Eugene bottom out in December and January, with average lows of 34 degrees and average highs of 46 degrees.
 In other words, it doesn’t get cold enough to snow most of the time, and Eugene averages only a couple inches of snowfall per year.
 In the summer, temperatures rise to average highs in the low 80s, but it still cools off into the low 50s at night.